swiftlang/swift/docs/SIL.rst

 ``alloc_stack`` marks the start of the lifetime of the value; the allocation must be balanced with a ``dealloc_stack`` instruction to mark the end of its lifetime.
+All ``alloc_stack`` allocations must be deallocated prior to returning from a function.
+If a block has multiple predecessors, the stack height and order of allocations must be consistent coming from all predecessor blocks. ``alloc_stack`` allocations must be deallocated in last-in, first-out stack order.

-The memory is not retainable; to allocate a retainable box for a value type, use ``alloc_box``.
+The memory is not retainable.
+To allocate a retainable box for a value type, use ``alloc_box``.

 alloc_ref